Cradley Mathon Storridge

 Our newsletter keeps local residents up to date with the latest news, events, church services and other items of interest in the villages.

 There is a small annual charge of £8 for a monthly copy of the newsletter hand-delivered to houses in the three villages.
 This charge helps to cover printing and other costs associated with compiling the Newsletter.
-We are also trialling a new digital subscription for £2 per year to have the PDF newsletter emailed to you.
+If you would prefer to receive the newsletter digitally you can pay £5 per year to have the PDF newsletter emailed to you.

 About the Newsletter